Do You Need a Real Estate Agent for New Construction?

 Can you save money by not having an agent?

-Large developers are less inclined to discount prices because they rely on real estate agents to bring them customers.
-If they have long-standing relationships with agents or brokers in your area, giving you a discount for buying without one could damage that relationship and make agents less likely to bring them clients in the future.
+Large developers likely won't discount prices for buying without a realtor because they rely on real estate agents to bring them customers.
+If they have long-standing relationships with local agents or brokers, giving you a discount for buying without one could damage that relationship and make agents less likely to bring them clients in the future.

-Smaller developers may actually raise the price if you want to have an agent.
-They might accept paying your agent's commission, but only if they can mark up the price of your package to compensate.
+Smaller developers may actually raise their prices if you want an agent.
+They may accept paying your agent's commission, but only if they can mark up the price of your package to compensate.

-While it can be appealing to forgo a buyer's agent in this case, there are some tradeoffs.
-You might save money upfront, but you'll be passing on the opportunity to have someone in your corner looking out for your best interests, and could end up paying more down the road.
+While it can be appealing to forgo a buyer's agent when you have a smaller developer, there are some trade-offs.
+You might save money upfront, but you won't have someone looking out for your best interests, and you could end up paying more down the road.

 So if you choose not to use an agent, it's important to be thorough when going through your sales contract.
 Look for any terms or clauses that allow your builder to increase the price after you sign, and consider having a real estate attorney look at your contract before you commit to your builder's terms.